-Testing our faith reveals what we really believe.
-Testing also strengthens and purifies our faith.
-Trials and suffering give us the opportunity to practice the truths in God’s Word, which strengthen our faith and transform our thinking, attitudes, and character.
+Testing your faith reveals what you really believe.
+Testing also strengthens and purifies your faith.
+Trials and suffering give you the opportunity to practice the truths in God’s Word, which strengthen your faith and transform your thinking, attitudes, and character.

 6. Stay focused on the truths and promises of God’s Word and do what it says.
-When we do this then we avoid depression that often accompanies suffering.
-Grief is healthy but depression is not.
+When you do this, then you avoid the depression that often accompanies suffering.
+Grief is healthy, but depression is not.
 Depression is inner anger, caused by focusing on what you don’t want.
 Looking up and finding the rainbow, and maintaining a positive view, helps you suffer well.
-The Bible says to be thankful in everything, pray without ceasing, and rejoice always (1 Thes.
+The Bible says to “be thankful in everything, pray without ceasing, and rejoice always” (1 Thes.
 5:16-18).
-This sounds hard to do but with God’s help all things are possible.
+This sounds hard to do, but with God’s help, all things are possible.

 Philippians 4:6-7 states, “do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 7) And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 And, 4:13 “I can do all things through Him who strengthens me.”

 7. Stay humble.
 Suffering will often lead to pride because we think we didn’t or don’t deserve it.
-So suffering well is to humble ourselves and seek God’s help and strength to endure and overcome.
-Remember, Satan also causes afflictions to draw us away from God, read the story of Job.
-Satan wants us to become angry and depressed, which is why we need to resist him and draw near to God.
+So suffering well is to humbly seek God’s help and strength to endure and overcome.
+Remember, Satan also causes afflictions to draw us away from God; read the story of Job.
+Satan wants you to become angry and depressed, which is why you need to resist him and draw near to God.

 James 4:6-8 states, “But he gives more grace.
 Therefore it states, ‘God opposes the proud, but gives grace to the humble.’
 7) Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 8) Draw near to God and He will draw near to you.
 Cleanse your hands, you sinners, and purify your hearts, you double-minded.”